nprapps/clerk/README.md

 ## Connecting to Slack

 To connect Clerk to your Slack, you will need to create an [incoming webhook](https://api.slack.com/incoming-webhooks) and copy the webhook endpoint to an environment variable called `clerk_WEBHOOK`.
+The default server setup expects the environment variable to be placed in `/etc/environment`.

 ## Setting up servers